MosiSimProv/SimProv/docs/source/user/vscode_plugin.rst

 Commands
 --------

 - ``New Simulation Study`` - Creates a new simulation study; Allows you to create and select a directory.
 Will create a ``.study`` file storing internal information.
+Also it will also load all files from https://github.com/MosiSimprov/simprov-quickstart to get your started.
 - ``New Research Question`` - Will create a new file for specifying the research question of the study.
 Also allows to select references based on which the research question was derived.
 - ``New Assumption`` - Will create a new file for specifying an assumption.
 Also allows to select references based on which the assumption was derived.
 - ``New Requirement`` - Will create a new file for specifying a requirement.
 Also allows to select references based on which the requirement was derived.